"He has told you, O mortal, what is good;

 We recognize that a meaningful and loving community is essential to thriving as creatures in this world.
 We strive to embody this community by being in caring and authentic relationships, and offering support and understanding as much as possible.
 We are committed to being an open, inviting, and vulnerable community.

 We recognize that as humans we are caught between a finite world and an infinite possibility.
 We strive to embrace the ambiguity of our condition, discover the transcendence in our world and in each other, and to remain faithful to the God that keeps the future open.
 We are committed to embracing all aspects of this journey: questioning, struggle, perseverance, and, over and above them all, love.

 Read about What We Do.

 About our Student Minister

-Elliot Butay is a native Tulsan who sometimes sits atop mountains.
-But for the most part you'll find him eating donuts, playing board games, and staying consistently one step behind his two children.
+Elliot Butay is a native Tulsan who you'll often find eating donuts, reading, and staying consistently one step behind his two children.
 He graduated from Oral Roberts University with a Bachelor of Arts in Music and a minor in Biblical Literature.
 His Christian journey has taken him everywhere from the speaking in tongues of the Assemblies of God to the Divine Liturgy of the Eastern Orthodox Church.
+His other journeys in life have taken him to NYC and back and to an inordinate amount of mewithoutYou concerts.
 He became a youth pastor because he believes everyone needs a place to belong and be known.
-These days he likes organizing for social justice, French existentialists, dad jokes, and his wife, Chelsea.
-Ask him about mewithoutYou!
+These days he likes organizing for social justice, dad jokes, and his wife, Chelsea.

 Fellowship Student Ministry is a ministry of Fellowship Lutheran Church in Tulsa, OK, a member of the ELCA.
 For a full statement of beliefs and social statements please visit www.elca.org.